each/draft-aname/draft-fanf-dnsop-aname.md

 per ANAME target rather than per ANAME as specified.

-More radically, some existing ANAME-like implementations are based on a different DNS server architecture, in which the public authoritative servers all perform the duties of a primary master in a distributed
+More radically, some existing ANAME-like implementations are based on a different DNS server architecture, in which a zone's published authoritative servers all perform the duties of a primary master in a distributed manner: provisioning records from a non-DNS back-end store, refreshing DNSSEC signatures, and so forth.
+This architecture does not use standard zone transfers, so there is no need for its ANAME implementation to poll the target address records to ensure that its secondary servers are up to date (because there are no secondary servers as such).
+Instead the authoritative servers can do ANAME sibling address substitution on demand.

-manner: provisioning records from a non-DNS back-end store, refreshing DNSSEC signatures, and so forth.
-This architecture
+The exact mechanism for obtaining the target address records is unspecified; typically they will be resolved in the DNS in the usual way, but if an ANAME implementation has special knowledge of the target it can short-cut the substitution process, or use clever tricks such as client-depedent answers.

 # ANAME processing by resolvers {#resolver}